Skip to main content

 4. Storm Damage

-Understanding the Impact of Improper Installation on Roof Leaks
+The Impact of Improper Installation on Roof Leaks

 One of the most significant yet preventable causes of roof leaks is improper installation.
 This can be a range of issues, from shoddy workmanship to using subpar materials.
 Let's don't forget, "cutting corners" during the roof install.
 In the realm of roof leaks, the devil is often in the details.